moccalotto/kaos/_campaign/society.md

 #### Peace Elects

+The is no stereotypical peace elect.
+Even warriors can be peace elects, but as their main goal is to ensure peace and prosperity, they will only do harm to others if it is necessary for the overall peace and well being

  - Must prevent strife.
  - Must ensure that citizens and townships are properly prepared against attacks from monsters and/or invaders.
  - Must strive to remove local groups of monsters.